Drumheller is filled with family-friendly things to do and see. Here are some of the things that you won’t want to miss!

 One of the other things my kids loved is spotting dinosaurs all over town.
 This is a great activity in the car or on foot.
-Many of them also double as pokestops/gyms on Pokemon Go making Drumheller a great place for playing that as well.
+You can find a map with some of the dinos here.

 1500 N Dinosaur Trail, Drumheller

-Located just outside the Tyrrell Museum is this muli-story playground.
-It is free to visit and even has a dino dig (and a sunshade!) at the back.
+Outside the Tyrrell Museum is this muli-story playground.
+It is free to visit and even has a dino dig at the back.

 6. The Little Church